PIBWL Polish Armour page Main page » Polish armour » tankettes » part 7 – Polish artillerySteel Pantherswhat's new Po polsku

 AJ - photos from a collection of Adam Jońca

-All photos and pictures remain the property of their owners, some are public domain.
+All photos and pictures remain the property of their owners, unless they are public domain due to age.
 They are published in non-commercial educational and research purpose.